6nb/reddit-autopost/README.md

 ## Running Commands

-To actually make posts, you can run these commands in the command prompt windwow.
+To actually make posts, you can run these commands in the command prompt window.

 * `p {account} {post}` - make a single post.
 If you don't provide a "post", it will randomly select one.
 If you provide neither an "account" nor a "post", it will randomly select both.
 * `l [delay in minutes]` - loop posting on a set interval.
 This method will cycle through all your accounts and posts.